 Click here to hear more about how to manage a crisis at work.

-#13 – Rodrigo, why I end up doing all the work, while my team is surfing YouTube?
+#13 – Rodrigo, why do I end up doing all the work while my team is surfing YouTube?

 Learn to delegate, let them do the work and make them accountable…

-… else, look for another job outside management.
+… otherwise, look for another job outside management.

 Read more about how to delegate here.